 Health Information Science PhD Student | University of Maryland iSchool

-Faye Baker is the program coordinator for the center.
+Faye Baker is responsible for coordinating center office administrative activities.
 She has extensive experience in coordination roles at the Smith School and elsewhere.
-Currently she is responsible for the administrative support and the communication portfolio for the Center.
+Currently, she is responsible for the administrative, communication, and social media portfolio for the Center.

 Senior Fellow | Center for Health Information and Decision Systems (CHIDS)

 Associate Clinical Professor, Decision, Operations & Information Technologies

 Barney Corwin is a CHIDS senior fellow and a lecturer at the Smith School.
 He has more than two decades of experience and served most recently as the chief information officer for the District of Columbia department of health.
 He is involved in the member relations and outreach functions for the Center and teaches health IT curriculum.
 Read bio.